Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Kinematics

-A complete description of the robot kinematics requires introducing two types of reference frames: a reference frame $\{S_{i}\}$ at the pivot point between $\calB_{i}$ and $\calJ_{i+1}$ with the same orientation of their rigid contact area, and another one $\{ S_{\calJ_{i}} \}$ at the distal end of $ \calJ_{i}$ with the same orientation of the area between $\calJ_{i}$ and $\calB_{i}$, as illustrated in Fig.~\ref{fig:kinematics_frames}.
-Note that other choices are possible, but still a pair of reference frames is needed for each body as explained below.
-An inertial reference frame $\{ S_{0} \}$ is also attached to the robot base, where the dynamics will be formulated.
 The frame $\{ S_{i} \}$ is used in conjunction with $\{ S_{\calJ_{i}} \}$ to track the relative motion between adjacent bodies as a consequence of the joint presence.
-The introduction of two types of reference frames is mandatory only as long as the system contains non-fixed joints.
-Indeed, the relative position and orientation between the pair of joints $\calJ_{i}$ and $\calJ_{i+1}$ connected to $\calB_{i}$ changes not only because of the joint motion but also because of $\calB_{i}$ deformability, thus requiring a reference frame ($\{ S_{i}\}$) attached to $\calB_{i}$ as well.
+Indeed, the relative position and orientation between $\calJ_{i}$ and $\calJ_{i+1}$ changes not only because of the joint motion but also because of $\calB_{i}$ deformability, thus requiring a reference frame ($\{ S_{i}\}$) attached to $\calB_{i}$ as well.
 In other words, at the kinematic level only, $\calB_{i}$ can be seen as a distributed joint that requires as such its own reference frame.
 This is also the reason why Assumption~\ref{assumption:contact area} is taken.
 As we shall see, this hypothesis allows us to describe the orientation of $\{ S_{i}\}$ starting from $\fv_{\calB_{i}}$.
 On the other hand, if the robot contains some bodies connected by fixed joints, one can adopt three possible strategies: (i) remove Assumption~\ref{assumption:contact area} for the bodies connected by fixed joints and describe the kinematics using only the pairs $\{ S_{i} \}$ and $\{ S_{\calJ_{i}} \}$ associated to bodies connected by non-fixed joints; (ii) retain Assumption~\ref{assumption:contact area} and introduce a single reference frame $\{ S_{i} \}$ for bodies connected by fixed joints; or (iii) maintain all reference frames and let $\{ S_{i} \} = \{ S_{\calJ_{i + 1}} \}$.
 In the following, to consider the more general case, i.e., the case of a robot with moving joints, we adopt the third strategy.
 Note also that because of the same above reason, for the last body $\calB_{N}$, one does not need in principle to introduce $\{ S_{N} \}$ but only $\{ S_{\calJ_{N}} \}$.
 We now move to the computation of the homogeneous transformation matrices describing the relative motion between the above frames.

 Let $\xv_{\calJ_{i+1}}$ be the pivot point of joint $\calJ_{i+1}$ at body $\calB_{i}$, and $\xv_{a_{i}}$ and $\xv_{b_{i}}$ two points of $\calB_{i}$ belonging to the contact area with $\calJ_{i+1}$ such that